 Wagner, as a product of the 19th century, demanded that one thing should lead to another, so you have to sit on your butt, motionless, no coughing, no drinking - no bathroom breaks, oh please - for the entire 2 and 1/2 hours of this capitol R “Rheingold”.
 In today’s age of the emancipated subject in constant contact with a collective mind via social media this amounts to no more than the aesthetic of imprisonment.
-This is also true for our daily resurrections of 19th century performance practices, celebrated and subsidized as “Classical Music”.
+Historically, this aesthetic of imprisonment and its master Wagner became Hitler’s favorite.
+Yet, it is still kept alive in our daily resurrections of 19th century performance practices, celebrated and subsidized as “Classical Music”.

 What does help in contemporary cryptography, quantum mechanics and emancipated aesthetics is the notion of a random process and the use of the electronic brain.
 This leaves deterministic systems behind, as they are now described with probabilities.
 A probability of 100% is certainty, but the chance of this happening in the universe is remote. ”You can’t always get what you want, but if you try sometime, you get what you need.”
 So I followed the advice of physicists, cryptologists and rock royalty and applied it to a 2007 recording of Wagner's opera at Bayreuth, conducted by Thielman.
 I choose this one because the recording was very clean, free of surface noise, and had a wonderful and nuanced orchestral sound that is not overpowered by the vocals.
 And it is on YouTube.

 These characteristics were important because of what I did to the recording, mathematically speaking.
 I divided the opera into 5 acts made up of Wagner’s 4 scenes, plus the famous prelude, as a separate act 0.
-These acts 0-4 have durations between 4:30 and 49 minutes in the performance of Wagner’s opera.
 In experiments with a electronic brain I now proceeded to randomly sample from each act and place the samples randomly within the length of each act.
 “I” literally chopped Wagner to pieces and then put the pieces back together without the I, the egocentricity of the 19th century, but with the cryptographically sound methods of the 21st.

 The art of composition lay in the mathematical formula, in choosing the parameters of statistical methods.